Skip to main content

 2. Modular composability: easily combine many modular stacks into your solution

 Most financial applications only require smart contracts a few hundred lines long at most as they have a very well-defined logic.
 Games, however, are much more broad in their requirements.
-Just like how web2 games typically require many teams from different disciplines to get together to be made, so will be the case for web3.
+Just like how web2 games typically require many teams from different disciplines to get together to be made, so will it be the case for web3.

 With the growth of the modular ecosystem in crypto, there are now L2s and modular frameworks that provide many of the features and environments you might need for your game.
 However, piecing them together is difficult.
-If you want to properly the underlying chain do the settlement (i.e. not be a sovereign rollup), you need to make sure the correctness of all these layers are not only all verifiable on the virtual machine your game is deployed to (ex: EVM), but also accessible from the same layer (ex: Arbitrum if you deployed your game to their L2).
+If you want to properly use the underlying chain do the settlement (i.e. not be a sovereign rollup), you need to make sure that the correctness of all these layers are not only all verifiable on the virtual machine to which your game is deployed to (ex: EVM), but also accessible from the same layer (ex: Arbitrum if you deployed your game to their L2).

-If you remove the requirement that every part of every stack has to be validated right away on the same share environment (i.e. you instead build a sovereign rollup), it's now much easier to juggle all these requirements.
-It increases the computation complexity of operating a game node (you have more stacks you need to monitor directly instead of assuming all the data will finds its way to the chain your game is deployed to), but the simplification is often worth it.
+If you remove the requirement that every part of every stack has to be validated right away on the same shared environment (i.e. you instead build a sovereign rollup), it's now much easier to juggle all these requirements.
+It increases the computation complexity of operating a game node (you have more stacks you need to monitor directly instead of assuming all the data will find its way to the chain your game is deployed to), but the simplification is often worth it.

 Leveraging multiple layers like this will play a key role in our construction.